killahdz/Vision/Readme.md

    git clone https://github.com/yourusername/VisionServer.git
 Open ImageAcquisition.sln in Visual Studio or Rider

-Build and run IA.Vision.App
-Configuration via:

-appsettings.json

-hostsettings.json

-Ensure camera SDKs and encoder stream service are available
+2. Ensure camera SDKs and encoder stream service are available

+3. Build and run IA.Vision.App
+ Configuration via: appsettings.json

-📄 License
+## 📄 License
 Licensed under the Apache License 2.0.
 © 2025 Daniel Kereama

-👤 About the Author
+## 👤 About the Author
 Daniel Kereama is a senior .NET engineer with 20+ years of experience in enterprise-grade systems, real-time image processing, and automation.
 Bringing hands-on expertise in architecture, performance-critical C# applications, and integrating hardware/software pipelines at scale.

-📨 Contact
+## 📨 Contact
 Want to connect?
 https://www.linkedin.com/in/danielkereama/